redox-os/orbital/ROADMAP.md

 * orbutils - a workspace crate with "calculator" and "orbutils" members
     * calculator - looks like it has been ported to Slint
     * orbutils - a workspace member crate with multiple binaries.

-Dependency on orbtk and pending port to Slint?
-There seems to be attempts to be cross-platform, but due to dependencies on redox::syscall they don't compile on Linux
-* background
-* character_map
-* editor
-* file_manager
-* launcher
-* orblogin
-* viewer
-* calendar
+* orbterm - a GUI terminal for redox
 * orbdata - haven't really looked at that yet.
-* orbterm - a terminal that runs on redox and linux/macOS
 * orbimage
 * orbfont
-* orbtk
+* orbtk - deprecated?

 # Recipes
 These recipes (orbutils-launcher, orbutils-orblogin, orbutils-background) are for producing minimized images of Redox OS for low resource computers, where a desktop is available but not all applications included.

-# Slint rewrite
-It looks like a slint rewrite of some orbutils started.
-I see that calculator has been ported, but no others.

-Is SLINT the future direction of GUI toolkit for redox and orbutils

-I still see references to orbtk which I understand is deprecated.
-Continue work to move off orbtk, until the point we can remove it entirely?
-* what is the replacement?
-Slint, Iced?
-Egui?

-## Questions about that
-* The builds on all the orbutils-* variants fail for me
-  * Are they expected to build?
-Or are they deprecated?
-Could they be deleted and left to gitlab memory?

-Can we remove these duplicates or merge them under orbutils?
-* Can we make orbterm a part of orbutils, as "just one more" orbutil app?
-* Many components attempt to support redox and other OS (via SDL)
-    * Fo we want to continue that as a goal (which OS?)
-    * Some (e.g. orbterm) compiles and runs just fine on Linux
-    * Some of them no longer compile for Linux due to direct inclusion of syscall and no conditional code for "redox" target (like orbterm does)

-* Is travis still used anywhere?

 ## Proposed Roadmap
-* Decide what OS we want to actively support "utils" running on
-    * If we think any of them have potential to be "good" apps and get use across platforms and attract contributions then it would make sense to support them.
-But if not, then just extra effort.
-Supporting them can make it easier to develop and improve them (until redox is the main work OS for contributors) as you can dev on linux/macOS.
 * Decide what is the GUI toolkit/framework to be used going forward
-* Review code organization to make development easier and remove confusion and duplication
+  * Current efforts target Slint.
+Continue with that?
+  * Find all references/usaged of orbtk, remove them with rewrites and then delete orbtk
-  * orbital is made a workspace project
+* orbital
-  * orbital-core is made a workspace member
+  * orbital-core is now a module of orbital and doesn't need to be a workspace member
-      * If it is included by crates outside the orbital workspace, then maybe make it a lib.
+  * Move launcher, background and orblogin from orbutils into orbital.
+They are not really optional utils and they (or some replacement) is needed by orbital.
+    * They can all still be separate binaries, modular and replaceable by other binaries
+    * This would cleanup orbutils and make them real optional utils, and all of them (the whole crate) could build, test and run across redox, linux and macos - which is not possible now.
+    * orbital project should build on redox, linux and macos, but redox is the only target os.
-  * orbutils can be kept as a separate workspace project, or absorbed as part of orbital workspace
+* keep orbutils as a separate project
-      * Once GUI port and cleanup is done, each util can just be a workspace member (shares dependencies in target and faster compiles) and we can remove the two-tiers in this crate at the moment.
+    * Finish GUI port and cleanup.
+With each util a workspace member (shares dependencies in target and faster compiles) and we can remove the two-tiers in this crate at the moment.
-      * All "utils" are combined into one "orbutils" package, and they are all ported to use the same UI toolkit (slint, iced, egui, whatever). i.e. orbterm is moved into utils.
-      * Such utils (i.e. other apps) should be able to be written by anyone.
-Any dependencies they _require_ on orbital should be exposed public API, via a lib of orbital.
-They depend on "orbital" (but just the lib part).
-      * orbclient should be part of orbital and the API for client apps, and exposed as a lib.
-          * That would allow some internal re-org between orbclient and orbital-core (e.g. "core" structs such as Color are IMHO part of orbital-core).
-Backwards compatibility for any app _outside_ combined orbital and orbutils can be taken care of by re-exports.
+    * Move "core" apps to orbital as above
+    * Move orbterm into orbutils as another optional util.
+Same toolkit, build etc. There are no dependents on the crate in crates.io (I checked) and dependencies within redox-os are on the built binary
+    * orbutils should build on redox, linux and macos and be able to target the host os (they build, test and run on redox, linux, macos)
 * Examples
   * ~~Examples are not compiled in CI.
 If what they show is covered in orbutils, consider deleting them and just referring people to orbutils~~ DONE